quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint SHOULD perform path validation ({{migrate-validate}}) if it detects a change in the IP address of its peer.

-When a client finds the server unreachable over any path, the client might close its connection to the server (see {{termination}}).
-A client capable of connection migration MAY wait for new paths to become available before declaring the server unreachable.
+When an endpoint has no validated path on which to send packets, it MAY discard connection state.
+An endpoint capable of connection migration MAY wait for a new path to become available before discarding connection state.

 This document limits migration of connections to new client addresses, except as described in {{preferred-address}}.
 Clients are responsible for initiating all